Current 10-Year Mortgage Rates

 Cons

 Higher monthly payments.
-A payment that stretches your budget to the max could become unaffordable if you face financial stress.
+A payment that stretches your budget to the max can quickly become unaffordable if your finances change.

 Less buying power.
 You may not qualify for as much as with a 30-year loan because your mortgage payments will be more expensive.

 Less flexibility.
 10-year mortgages have larger payments every month.
-30-year mortgages allow lower payments when you need, and you have the option to pay off the loan early.
+30-year mortgages allow you to make lower payments when you need to, and you have the option to pay off the loan early.

 Smaller tax deductions.
 You can’t deduct as much mortgage interest on your taxes each year because you don’t pay as much interest.